 Empty your wallet.
 Remove all unnecessary items from your wallet like Social Security card, bills with addresses, credit cards you won't use, driver's license (if you aren't going to rent a car), and checkbook.

-General Safety.
+Streetwise Safety.
 Leave jewelry at home.
 Dress conservatively and try to blend in.
 Keep expensive camera gear hidden while in cities and crowded tourist places.
-Use the hotel room safe.
+Use the hotel room safe when you leave valuables in your room.
 Use transportation from official pickup points and taxi stands at transportation hubs and airports.

 Internet Access.
 Don't access financial accounts on unsecured networks while you are traveling.